Join Charlotte-Mecklenburg’s youth advisory council #cltmeckyouth

-Be a civic leader, a voice for youth, and the solution for your school, neighborhood, and community.
+Be a civic leader, a voice for youth, and a positive part of the solution for your school, neighborhood, and community.
 Join the Charlotte-Mecklenburg Youth Council (CMYC), the official, youth-driven, and interconnected student advisory council for City of Charlotte, Mecklenburg County, and Charlotte-Mecklenburg Schools.

 Through the CMYC, high school students meet regularly to advise community leaders, represent and serve as a collective voice for young people, learn how to solve civic challenges, and join a diverse network of young civic leaders.

 All local high school students are eligible to participate.
 CMYC welcomes students from public, charter, independent, religious, and home schools and youth organizations.

 - Student representative nominated by your school or youth organization

 CMYC, a 21st century youth council, is a partnership between youth, the City of Charlotte, Mecklenburg County, Charlotte-Mecklenburg Schools, and GenerationNation, and is chartered by the State of North Carolina.